 contemporary Northern Ireland and during the Irish Literary Revival of the early 20th century.
 His recent work includes an essay on Northern Irish Post-conflict Cinema and the Politics of Reconciliation, a piece on the Delorean car, and a reconsideration of the disciplinary history of Irish Studies.
 His current major project is in investigation of Irish cultural performance in London 1880-1920.

 Dr Kit Kowol is Early Career Development Fellow in Modern British History.
 Dr Kowol’s work examines British political culture in the twentieth century, with a particular attention on the Right.
-He has published articles in Journal of British Studies, Historical Journal, and Twentieth Century British History and is currently producing a monograph on British Conservatism and the Second World War.
-Dr. Kowol is the lead organizer for KCBH in 2019/20.
+He has published articles in Journal of British Studies, Historical Journal, and Twentieth Century British History .
+His book Blue Jerusalem: British Conservatism and the Second World War will be published by OUP in 2021.
+Dr. Kowol is the lead organizer for KCBH in 2020/21.

 Dr Nick Lloyd is a Reader in Military and Imperial History and is based in the the Defence Studies Department.
 He specialises in British military and imperial history in the era of the Great War.
 In 2017 he published a new account of the Third Battle of Ypres entitled Passchendaele: A New History to mark the 100th anniversary of the battle.
 He is currently writing a major new history of the Western Front for Penguin.